amelendez-ds/Credit-card-approval/README.md

 ## Description
 *Data Camp* project for deploying an automated system of credit card approval.
-It looks at data containing hugh loan balances, income levels, individual credit reports, amongst other customer data.
+It looks at data containing loan balances, income levels, individual credit reports, amongst other customer data.
 Automatization is useful in this case because manually analyzing every application is error-prone and time consuming.
 It is a  project to show proficiency in **cleaning datasets**, dealing with **missing values**, as well as **manipulating data** and **supervised learning techniques**.

 ## Data
 The data for this project was scraped from the [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/credit+approval).
 The data files are as follows: